Table of Contents

 View on Amazon.com ➜

-In Kenya, you’re likely to be using your phone and camera throughout the day, whether it be for photos, navigation, music, or anything else.
-You won’t want to worry about your devices running out of battery at an inconvenient time, so toss this small portable charger in your backpack and use your electronics all day long.
+In Kenya, you’re likely to use your phone and camera throughout the day, whether for photos, navigation, music, or anything else.
+You won’t want to worry about your devices running out of battery at an inconvenient time, and many of your excursions could be out in the middle of nowhere (with no outlets in sight!)
+So toss this small portable charger in your backpack and use your electronics all day long.

 View on Amazon.com ➜